Vehrik/FarOut/Characters/Traits.md

     When you go to purchase Range, you may designate it as Dextrous.
 This incurs a 5 EXO cost immediately, and also doubles the cost to 10 EXO / 10ft of Range for this Trait.
-When you spend the initial 5 EXO to designate Range as Dextrous Range, you gain an additional Hand to wield weapons and items with.
+Dextrous Range is capable of wielding weapons, interacting with objects and activating items just as adeptly as the owner's natural hands.
+When you spend the initial 5 EXO to designate Range as Dextrous Range, you automatically gain an additional Hand to wield weapons and items with.
 If the Trait has Damage, it is added to the new Hand's Unarmed Strike Damage, Synergistic Damage applies as normal.

 AREA OF EFFECT (AoE)